ConorCullen/Portfolio/README.md

 A portfolio of some of my group projects that I've done at University, including Python programming for Machine Learning and Mathematical Data Modelling.

+## Identifying Bubbles in Financial Data

+A third year mathematical and data modelling group project based on identifying financial bubbles proposed by David Greenwood of CheckRisk (https://check-risk.com).
+The project makes use of historical price data sets which includes stock market indexes such as the Dow Jones.
+It focuses on the use of the stochastic Ornstein Uhlenbeck process as a means of detrending residuals from the price to the fundamental value.
+We made conclusions from corresponding autocorrelation plots that markets trend in the short term and mean revert in the long term.
+Also, plots of the Ornstein Uhlenbeck data provided an indicator of where bubbles may occur which could potentially be developed to predict crashes.
+I developed my skills in data science with this project as I used techniques with Pandas in Python to analyse and remove noise from large data sets and apply complex statistical tests to them.

 ## Bayesian Linear Regression, Gaussian Process Regression and Principle Component Analysis

 A third year machine learning group project which I worked on with Mike Talbot (@miketalbotbox).
 We achieved a First Class grade with a mark of 75% in this coursework.
 I highly enjoyed this project as I learnt a lot about the key components of machine learning, including statistics and calculus.